Skip to main content

 guid: <value>

-• Add the vnode config to the data collection job. e.g. in go.d/windows.conf:
+2. Add the vnode configuration to your data collection job in go.d/windows.conf:

 jobs: